sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/nATyam/rAmachandraH_guNachandraH/nATyadarpaNam_prathamo_bhAgaH.md

 It may be noticed here that the passage deals with a variety of Nāndī which was known as Patrāvalī showing apparently that there were several varieties of Nāndī.
 But this passage also does not appear in the present work.
 In the present Nāṭyadarpaṇa owing to a limited number of Kārikās, the treatment of the subject has been very simple, in fact, so simple that it cannot warrant a minute description of the different kinds of Nāndī.
 As the passage in question is not found in the present Nāṭyadarpaṇa it seems probable that there was some other work of the same name which treated of the Rūpakas and incidentally the different kinds of Nāndī too.

-After Peterson the late Mr. C. D. Dalal referred to the present work and actually quoted a number of Kārikās while defining the [Vyayoga](# "Vide Introduction page iii Gaekwad's Oriental Series No 4.")and the six [Rūpakas](# "Vide Introduction page i Gaekwad's Oriental Series No. 8.").
+After Peterson the late Mr. C. D. Dalal referred to the present work and actually quoted a number of Kārikās while defining the Vyayoga[^1]and the six Rūpakas[^2].

+[^1]: "Vide Introduction page iii Gaekwad's Oriental Series No 4."

+[^2]: "Vide Introduction page i Gaekwad's Oriental Series No. 8."

 It was professor Sylvain Levi who for the first time brought the Kārikās and their commentary to the notice of the public in an article in the Journal Asiatique in 1923 A. D. where he gave copious extracts from the commentary³.